terms and conditions for the supply of services

 Basis of contract; agency

-Letter of Authority, when returned to the Supplier by the Customer, signed by the Customer, or, if given earlier, the Customer’s oral instruction to the Supplier to provide the Services, shall constitute an offer by the Customer to receive the Services in accordance with these Conditions and to appoint the Supplier as the Customer’s agent for the purpose of dealing with utility providers and others on behalf of the Customer and members of its Group, with authority to discuss the Customer’s account with utility providers and those of members of its Group, review information and contracts relating to the Customer’s energy supply and those of members of its Group, and, on behalf of the Customer only, cancel, vary or terminate any Supply Contract, and negotiate and enter into Supply Contracts, until the expiry or termination of the Contract.
+The Letter of Authority, when returned to the Supplier by the Customer, signed by the Customer, or, if given earlier, the Customer’s oral instruction to the Supplier to provide the Services, shall constitute an offer by the Customer to receive the Services in accordance with these Conditions and to appoint the Supplier as the Customer’s agent for the purpose of dealing with utility providers and others on behalf of the Customer and members of its Group, with authority to discuss the Customer’s account with utility providers and those of members of its Group, review information and contracts relating to the Customer’s energy supply and those of members of its Group, and, on behalf of the Customer only, cancel, vary, renew or terminate any Supply Contract (including a Relevant Supply Contract), and negotiate and enter into Supply Contracts, until the termination of the Contract.
+Without limiting the scope or application of the authority granted under this clause, where there has been a Utility Provider Event, such authority shall apply to and permit the negotiation and entry into by the Supplier on behalf of the Customer of a new Relevant Supply Contract with a new or incumbent utility provider in place of a previous Relevant Supply Contract or in place of any Supply Contract (including one arising as a result of any renewal or extension or roll-over of a Relevant Supply Contract) which is not a Relevant Supply Contract [which is charged at the relevant utility provider’s out of contract rates] and which arose as a result of the Utility Provider Event.

 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.